lukstafi/navi-parens/README.md

 ** `Indentation`: Navi Parens constructs symbols based on indentation.
 Details below.
 ** `None`: same behavior as if there were no symbol definitions in text.
 ** `ctrl+shift+alt+p` toggles between `Semantic` and `Indentation`.
-* `navi-parens.bracketScopeProvider`: an enum selecting how to get the bracket structure information.
+* `navi-parens.bracketScopeMode`: an enum selecting how to get the bracket structure information.
 ** `JumpToBracket`: uses `editor.action.jumpToBracket` (i.e. `ctrl+shift+\`).
 The default.
 ** `Raw`: only the bracket characters are considered, without context.
 ** `ctrl+shift+alt+p` toggles between `Semantic` and `Raw`.